ClubCedille/pypdf2_structures/README.md

 ## English

 In library [PyPDF2](https://pypi.org/project/PyPDF2/), the pages and fields of PDF files are complex object structures.
-This repository allows to write a representation of those structures in text files.
+An object structure consists of containers (dictionaries, lists, sets and tuples) that hold other containers and other object types.
+This repository allows to write a representation of those structures in text files, even those that do not contain `PyPDF2` objects.

 Use this command to install the repository's dependencies.